jachin/cw-unconf-taleb/index.rst

 Fooled By Randomness, The Black Swan and Antifagility
 =====================================================

-A very short overview of the ideas of Nassim Nicholas Taleb and how they might be applied at the digital agency.
+A very short overview of the ideas of Nassim Nicholas Taleb and how they might be applied at Clockwork.

 by Jachin Rupe